Billmate/QvicklyDocumentation/Writerside/topics/Create-a-paylink.md

 [Here](Create-paylink-without-personal-information.md) is an example of how to create a paylink with customer information.

+See [here](addPayment.md) for more information about `addpayment` request.

 </tab>
 </tabs>

+#### Endpoint URL

+The API endpoint URL can be found in the documentation [here](The-basics.md).

+#### Information about credentials

+See [here](API-Credentials.md) for more information.

 #### Method 256

-The `method` parameter is set to 256 which means that the payment method will ba a paylink.
+The `method` parameter is set to 256 which means that the payment method will be a paylink.
+This request must be sent as an HTTP POST to the API endpoint.

 #### Autocancel

 The `autocancel` parameter is the number of minutes before the paylink is automatically cancelled.
 Normally the default value is 2880 minutes (48 hours) but since we more or less just create a payment we have to set the value ourselves.

 ### Response with paylink

 <code-block lang="json">
-{
 {
     "credentials": {
         "hash": "fd7584f217a48dd101006bd85f3660f4e04ef72604838c3efd54b3b1af75317c8e519995a12ef5b279bf26cb23414b2df287db8f9b5e21b7b15d10187e6fb7c3",
         "logid": "1890112"